guillim/guillim.github.io/_posts/2021-03-03-first-weeks-as-CTO.markdown

 -  _sprint for scrum_ : work is released every two weeks (timeframe can change) in Scrum.
 It's a continuous release for Kanban
 - _composition of the crew_ : only devs in Kanban (one of them takes ownership of the project managment) while in Scrum you have typically 1 coach, 1 product owner, 1 designer and 3 devs.

-Note : some methods can't apply to your team, or will require recruitements.
+Some methods can't apply to your team, or will require recruitements.
+Pay attention to that.

+Also, be very careful to avoid a systemic micro-management

+There are many documentation online for Agile methodology.
+Feel free to dig.

 ### Product roadmap
 Keep in mind you are still early stage, so you need to find a market fit as fast as possible for your product.
 Focus on the essential.

 There are different methods for doing so.
 But they all end up with you facing a backlog of ideas for your product.
 Choose the main areas (group of ideas) that you want in production in 3 months.

-The Scrum way to do things is to use a userStoryMap
+The Scrum fans will use a userStoryMap, but any other ways exist.
+The person in charge of this job can be called by different names : product owner, product manager, and also CTO at the begining.

 # Recruitement
 Crucial, especially for the first core team !
 You **cannot mess the 5 first recruits**.
 They must:
 - be aligned with your **culture of work**
 - **fit with you team**
-- excel **technically**
+- excel **technically** & same Level as the rest of your team

+Use it to bring missing abilities from the outside world

 Recruitement is a huge topic, please refer to link below or dig on specific ressources.
 I cannot write more here.
 In one sentence: _can you see in them as CTO in 5 years ?_

-My opinion : as soon as possible, hire a fullstack designer (confident to do UX & UI).
+My opinion : after the first devs, hire a fullstack designer (confident to do UX & UI).
 In the meantime, use freelances before you get the appropriate one (can also be a way to find your proper candidate).

 For Early stage startups, the main concern will be **sourcing good candidates**.
 Find what makes you sexy for them (, working with you, your company value proposition), and where they can hear about you (meetups, podcast, blog...).